 The reason so many people move to Denver: this city and its residents push the ‘work hard, play hard’ mentality to its limits.
 Many city dwellers will put in long hours during the week at tech startups, string together multiple freelance gigs, or pick up doubles just to earn some extra play money or time.

-Denver is no stranger to after work happy hours, lunch hour jogging groups, and weekend warriors who head to the western slope Friday at five.
-And although they might be returning bruised and beaten to their desks on Monday, they’ll be stocked up with stories of mountain biking, skiing, climbing or rafting.
+Denver is no stranger to after work happy hours, lunch hour jogging groups, and weekend warriors who head to the western slope on Fridays at five.
+And, although they might return to their desks on Monday bruised and beaten, they’ll arrive with a new stock of stories about mountain biking, skiing, climbing, or rafting.

-Denver prides itself on an open-minded, progressive culture that is inclusive and welcoming.
-If you’re not sure what you’re passionate about, Denver supplies so many options around every corner.
-You don’t have to come here with a certain purpose, desire or goal.
-You can simple show up and hit the town – the friendly people of Denver, its’ blue skies, and vibrant city life will take you in and show you around.
+Denver prides itself on its open-minded, progressive culture with an inclusive and welcoming attitude.
+Denver also supplies so many entertainment options around every corner.
+You don’t need to come here with a certain purpose, desire, or goal.
+You can simply show up and hit the town – the friendly people of Denver, its blue skies, and vibrant city life will take you in and show you around.

 Related: City Guide to Living in Denver and Its Neighborhood, written by our friends at NeighborWho